Replaced gut-feel decisions with a repeatable loop across an 8-app subscription portfolio.

 - Trade-off accepted: Slower short-term feature expansion.

-- Resulting implication: Better match between what users were promised and what they experienced.
+- Result: Better match between what users were promised and what they experienced.

 - Options considered: Competitor parity first; one shared portfolio strategy; per-app wedge with documented rationale.